weimingtom/kurumi/README.md

 This project is merged into KuukoBack
 https://github.com/weimingtom/KuukoBack
 But it is the name of Java implementation (planning) for KopiLuaCompare, so it is still alive, just not synchronized.
+This repo is the old source in many Java packages, but I change my plan, making all classes in less .java files, just the target of KuukoBack.

 ## Target
 * Porting kopilua (https://github.com/gerich-home/kopilua) to Java